Thursday, November 15, 2012

 • Abstaining from alcohol

-• Fasting from electronic entertainment, dinners out, &c.
+• Fasting from electronic entertainment, meals out, &c.

 All of these are simply suggestions.
 The important point is to weave a loving consciousness of the Cross into the very fabric of our lives.